-Subject: Directive No. HR-15 Page No. 6 of 14 DISCRIMINATION AND HARASSMENT POLICY Effective Date: Revised From: 7/27/09 5/1/2015 4/6/09 3/1/2010 arassment in the Workplace) revised (see below)
+Subject: Directive No. HR-15 Page No.6 of 14

+DISCRIMINATION AND HARASSMENT POLICY Effective Date: Revised From: 7/27/09

+5/1/2015 4/6/09

+3/1/2010

+(see below)

-ER-015 (Sexual Harassment in the Workplace) revised from 10/21/94, 5/1/95, 1/1/98 PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93
+PER-015 (Sexual Harassment 1n the Workplace) rev1sed from 10/21/94,5/1/95, 1/1/9

+PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93

 - i.
-Retaliation for making harassment reports or threatening to report harassment. - D. Affordable Care Act (ACA) Anti-Retaliation Pursuant to section §1558 of the Affordable Care Act, the City prohibits discrimination or retaliation towards any employee who: - 1.
-Receives a health insurance tax credit or subsidy through the Health Care "Marketplace" or "Exchange", by which can trigger a penalty payable by the employer; - Reports potential violations of protections afforded under Title I of the Act, which provides guaranteed availability protections among other things; - 3.
-Testifies in a proceeding concerning such violation; - 4.
+Retaliation for making harassment reports or threatening to report harassment. - D. Affordable Care Act (ACA) Anti-Retaliation Pursuant to section §1558 of the Affordable Care Act, the City prohibits discrimination or retaliation towards any employee who: - Receives a health insurance tax credit or subsidy through the Health Care "Marketplace" or "Exchange", by which can trigger a penalty payable by the employer; - Reports potential violations of protections afforded under Title I of the

+Act, which provides guaranteed availability protections among other things;

+- 3. Testifies in a proceeding concerning such violation; - 4.
 Assists or participates in a proceeding concerning a violation; or - 5.
 Objects to, or refuses to participate in, any activity, policy, practice, or assigned task that the employee reasonably believes to be in violation of any provision of the Title I of the Act.